 • From the emptiness, a new fullness will arise.
 (Yet we can’t just pretend our fear doesn’t exist; like everything else, we must go through our fear.)

-• Our work is to challenge our fears, and at the same time, we need to welcome the emptiness, for this is the doorway that leads to the divine.
+• Our work is to challenge our fears.
+At the same time, we need to welcome the emptiness, for this is the doorway that leads to the divine.
 (It’s understandable that this sounds like a contradiction, but really it is not.
 We need to embrace both attitudes.)

 • We must be specific, but our specificity needs to be neutral and light.
 (So we are challenged to be specific in a certain way, but not in another way.
-If we are confused by this, now would be a good time to ask our inner being to relay an understanding to our mind.
+If this sounds confusing, now would be a good time to ask our inner being to relay an understanding to our mind.
 This will be more effective than trying to wrap our ego mind around it.)

 Here’s the thing: The workings of the greater mind surpass the ego mind’s imagination by so much, being more specific would only hinder us.
 Yet our outer mind must know what it wants.
-We also need to be prepared for what we want, to reach out for it, to claim it, and to know we deserve what we want and will not misuse it.
+We also need to be prepared for what we want, to reach out for it and to claim it.
+We must know we deserve what we want and will not misuse it.
 Plus, our outer mind will need to be able to constantly change, so it can adapt to the larger scope of the God-consciousness within.

-Our goal is for our outer mind to become empty and receptive, while at the same time we keep our mind open and poised for anything.
+Our goal is for our outer mind to become empty and receptive.
+At the same time, we must keep our mind open and poised for anything.
 In this condition, our mind will be able to connect with the inner stillness—which at first appears to us as emptiness.

 As we empty our mind and soul—in a spirit of patience along with positive expectation and perseverance—a new fullness will come into being.
 Then this inner stillness will start to sing, as it were.
 Energetically speaking, this stillness will feel warm and light.
 A strength will rise from within that we’ve not known before.
 All the issues in our lives—from the smallest to the biggest—will be seen from this wise viewpoint that is both inspiring and infused with guidance.